Skip to main content

 });

-If we use folder-based discovery, we should specify paths to the compiled entities via entities as well as paths to the TS source files of those entities via entitiesTs.
-When we run the ORM via ts-node, the latter will be used automatically, or if we explicitly pass tsNode: true in the config.
-Note that tsNode: true should not be part of production config.
+If you use folder-based discovery, you should specify paths to the compiled entities via entities as well as paths to the TS source files of those entities via entitiesTs.
+When you run the ORM via tsx or similar, the latter will be used automatically, or if you explicitly pass preferTs: true in the config.
+Note that preferTs: true should not be part of production config.

-When running via node, .d.ts files are used to obtain the type, so we need to ship them in the production build.
-TS source files are no longer needed (since v4).
-Be sure to enable compilerOptions.declaration in our tsconfig.json.
+When running via node, .d.ts files are used to obtain the type, so you need to ship them in the production build.
+TS source files are not needed.
+Be sure to enable compilerOptions.declaration in your tsconfig.json.

 After the discovery process ends, all metadata will be cached.
 By default, FileCacheAdapter will be used to store the cache inside ./temp folder in JSON files.